BenTaylorPublic/screeps/README.md

     Give the message a cooldown of the ending time - 5 minutes so if they're low level still it'll re-email Api is Game.map.getRoomStatus(roomName)
         https://docs.screeps.com/api/#Game.map.getRoomStatus

+Link pos and storage pos might not need to be stored
 ```

 ## Flag Names